Helping you grow closer to God

 I’m not trying to induce guilt.
 I’m just saying, if we don’t really care, we don’t have a dislocated heart.
 If we don’t have a dislocated heart, God will not strongly support us.
 And He wants to.
 He longs to support you.
 The last dislocated heart, as you see there, is you.
 Do you have a dislocated heart?
 Just an honest evaluation.
 And rather than, Well, maybe I do, you know what?
 Just be honest with God.
 Do you really care – not by your thoughts, but does your behavior indicate it?

 Second, just genuine repentance.
 And repentance just means a change of mind that leads to a change of action.
 It’s just like being on the freeway, and realizing, Oh, I am going the wrong direction.
 You get on the exit ramp, and you start going back this direction.
 And repentance is, “God, will You forgive me?
 I don’t really care about people.
 I’m pretty consumed with me, and my world, and my stuff, and my comfort.”
 And you know what?
 He’ll just lift that off, because guess what, He loves you.

 I’m just going to ask God, “God, would You give me a dislocated heart?
 When I get in lines on planes, when I’m in lines here, when I see my neighbor when I pull in, will You give me a dislocated heart?
 Would You supernaturally – I don’t want to muster it up.
 I don’t want to fake it.
 I don’t want to be a phony.
 But I want to care.
-Show me what it looks like, in my world, in my network, at my job, in my home, to love others the way You love me.”
+Show me what it looks like, in my world, to love others the way You love me.”